cristianoprea/dob-bot/README.md

 5. RUN **node index.js**
 6. Scan the QR code using the WhatsApp on your phone by linking a new device
 7. Based on the recurrence you set at the 3rd step, wait to see the magic

+Note: The id from the data source file represent the national card id which contains the date of birth.
+We use the Id to get the daily celebrants.